Nursing Program Admissions

 - Provide proof of a current, active, unencumbered LPN license.*

 - Meet the techncical standards of the nursing programs (see below).

-Students are responsible for all costs associated with enrollment and registration in clinical and practicum courses, including, but not limited to physicals, immunizations, background checks and obtaining documentation and records.
+Students are responsible for all costs associated with enrollment and registration in courses that contain a clinical experience, including, but not limited to physicals, immunizations, background checks, mask fitting, drug screening, and obtaining documentation and records.

-Students who are unable to meet the prerequisites required to participate in clinical and practicum activities will not be allowed to participate in the course and may be placed on a leave of absence or withdrawn from a program until such time they are able to meet the requirements.
+Students who are unable to meet the prerequisites required to participate in clinical activities will not be allowed to participate in the course and may be placed on a leave of absence or withdrawn from a program until such time as they are able to meet the requirements.

 Students may not enroll in and register for courses with time conflicts (i.e., scheduled class times that overlap).
 In addition, students may not enroll in and register for both daytime and evening classes without the prior approval of the Campus Director.
 If a student is enrolled in or registered for a course without the appropriate permission, Jersey College may direct the registrar to drop the student from the course.

 *Certain clinical facilities may require CPR for Health Professionals from the American Red Cross

 *This provision applies to students granted advanced placement in the Professional Nursing program.

 Students seeking to enroll in and register for nursing courses with clinical and practicum experiences also must be able to demonstrate the ability to meet certain minimum technical standards (the “Technical Standards”), including: